microbiome/benchmarking/README.md

 ## License

+This work is part of [miaverse](microbiome.github.io).
 The code and results in this repository are open source with [Artistic License 2.0](LICENSE.md).